My Role & Activities

 The “How It Works” section is designed to guide users through booking an online consultation, connecting with a skincare professional, and receiving personalised treatment products.
 However, the content was overly complex, leading to confusion and user drop-off during the booking process.
 Without a clear explanation of the steps involved, users were more likely to abandon the journey.
 Optimising this section for clarity and simplicity was essential to improve comprehension and encourage successful bookings.

-To address this, I first mapped out user flow diagrams to understand how users navigate the booking journey — from selecting a consultation, filling out forms, answering skincare questions, and making payments, to receiving follow-up care from a clinician.
+First, I mapped out user flow diagrams to understand how users navigate the booking journey, (i) from selecting a consultation, (ii) filling out forms, (iii) answering skincare problems, (iv) making payments, (v) to receiving follow-up care from a clinician.

-Based on these insights, I transformed the complex journey into a clear, three-step visual explanation using UX writing and visual design:
+Based on these insights, I transformed the complex journey into a clear, 3-step visual explanation using UX writing and visual design:

 Broke down the flow into intuitive, digestible stages